nextcloud/news/docs/api/v2/README.md

 # Sync API v2 (Draft)

 The **News app** offers a RESTful API which can be used to sync folders, feeds and items.
+The API also supports [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) which means that you can access the API from your browser using JavaScript.

 ## API Stability Contract